 Not just the title and company.
 The whole thing.
 Responsibilities, qualifications, "nice to haves," all of it.
 The more context the AI has about what this employer actually wants, the better it can connect your experience to their needs.

 Pay attention to the language in the posting.
 If they say "cross-functional collaboration" instead of "working with other teams," the AI will pick up that phrasing and mirror it.
-This also helps with ATS keyword matching if you're submitting through a portal.
+This also helps with ATS keyword matching if you are submitting through a portal.

 Step 3: Generate the first draft

-Upload your resume and paste the job description into whichever AI tool you're using.
+Upload your resume and paste the job description into whichever AI tool you are using.
 Four-Leaf's cover letter generator does this in one step.
 The AI reads both documents, finds the strongest overlaps between your experience and the role's requirements, and writes a full letter.

 The output follows a proven structure: a specific opening that shows genuine interest, a middle section connecting your most relevant accomplishments to the role, and a short closing that invites the next step.
 Three paragraphs.
-That's the format hiring managers respond to best.
+That is the format hiring managers respond to best.

 Step 4: Edit it